bry/twitter-stream-tracker/README.md

 ### Config

 Stop words, program end time and TweetStream gem Twitter credentials are configurable in the `config.rb` file

+Create a [Twitter App](https://apps.twitter.com/), then use its credentials in the `config.rb` file.

 ### Lib